-How to get rid of a little hunger?
+How to handle a little hunger?
 Polish producers also offer healthy snacks to eat on the go, including delicious and natural snacks made from fruit, vegetables, cereals, seeds and nuts.

 The National Support Centre for Agriculture (KOWR) is a Polish governmental agency, supervised by the Minister of Agriculture and Rural Development.